OronNadiv/drnadiv.com/content/blog/the-health-benefits-of-a-whole-food-plant-based-diet/index.md

 2. Data suggest that consuming cow's milk protein may increase a child's risk of developing allergic diseases like eczema and asthma.
 [A 2016 European study found that "In high risk infants, diet in infancy influences subsequent risk of atopy and asthma in young adulthood."](https://erj.ersjournals.com/content/48/suppl_60/PA4586).

 3. Cow's milk protein intolerance is quite common, and can manifest in infancy as colic, reflux, diarrhea, blood-flecked stools, and poor growth.
-As children grow, cow's milk protein intolerance may play a role in chronic constipation and abdominal pain.
+As children grow, cow's milk protein intolerance may play a role in recurrent ear infections, chronic constipation and abdominal pain.
 In my personal practice, I often suggest a dairy-free diet for breastfeeding mothers whose babies are struggling with excessive crying and/or reflux.

 4. Cow's milk contributes to iron deficiency anemia because cow's milk is low in iron, and it interferes with iron's absorption in the intestine.
 Some children are also sensitive to cow's milk, and in these children, drinking cow's milk can induce bleeding in their intestines.
 If a child has iron deficiency anemia and cow's milk allergy, taking an iron supplement will not treat the anemia until that child stops drinking cow's milk.